-Attorney Jim Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
+Attorney James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization since 2004.
 He is a recognized expert in the highly specialized area of juvenile law.
-Note: Among the more than 83,000 active lawyers in Texas, there are only 38 lawyers Board Certified in Juvenile Law in private practice.
-The other 27 board certified lawyers work for the government.

-Juvenile Law is different than criminal law (see Juvenile Crime).
+Juvenile Law is different than criminal law.
 Many criminal defense lawyers advertise that they are also juvenile defense lawyers, yet they may never have tried a juvenile case to a jury.
-In order to hold oneself out as a true expert in Juvenile Law, a lawyer has to be Board Certified in juvenile law (see requirements).
+In order to hold oneself out as a true expert in Juvenile Law, a lawyer has to be Board Certified in juvenile law.
 To become Board Certified, an attorney must

 - have been licensed to practice law for at least five years,

 - devoted a required percentage of practice to a specialty area for at least three years,

 - handled a wide variety of matters in the area to demonstrate experience and involvement (including at least 3 jury trials, 5 non-jury trials and 3 certification hearings),

 - attended continuing education seminars regularly to keep legal training up to date,

 - been evaluated by fellow lawyers and judges, and